l4u/api-documentation/content/terms.md

 - A search service for finding designers or designers for hire
 - Tools for hiring designers or contacting designers for hire
 - A job advertising or job search service
+- A website or service that displays member profiles or portfolios **except** where a member has authorized the use of their data for such a service via OAuth.
+See [Portfolios](#portfolios) for details.

 We'll do our best to communicate fair use of the Dribbble API in this space and others, but the onus is on you to contact us and inquire whether your use of the